 SPI_GETDRAGFULLWINDOWS system parameter is queried for this (it is enabled by the "Show window contents while dragging" checkbox in Display Properties).

 CBRS_SIZE_DYNAMIC: This bar style is required.
 Make sure you add it to the bar, otherwise the application will crash when the user floats a bar.
 You can add it using

 Create(), or by changing the default style for

 Create() to something like:

 State persistence: The common MFC control bars' docking state is saved using

 CMainFrame::SaveBarState().
-In addition to the info saved by this function, the
+In addition to the information saved by this function, the

 CSizingControlBar class needs to save 3 sizes.
 This is done in